 Why Should I Worry About Mold Caused by A Roof Leak?

-If there were a hall of fame devoted to things that cause mold growth in the home, then a leaky roof would be like Babe Ruth.
-A leaky roof is one of the worst causes of mold growth in any home because they are able to go undetected for so long.
+If a hall of fame was devoted to things that cause mold growth in the home, then a leaky roof would be like Babe Ruth.
+A leaky roof is one of the worst causes of mold growth in any home because they can go undetected for so long.

 Mold growth is serious business.
 Mold has corrosive qualities that can seriously damage your home's structural integrity.